You Can Do More Good Than You Think

 Most people will reject your offer to help.
 Getting help requires vulnerability and humility.
 Most people would rather suffer than get help.

 Sometimes you’ll need to be persistent.
-You’ll need to ask several times, as I did tonight.
+You’ll need to ask several times, as I did that night.

 I’m not saying you need to always be available.
 Quite the contrary.
 You absolutely need to focus in on your life and do well.
 Just don’t be so busy that you miss those opportunities that are crucial.
 Don’t be so busy that you don’t hear your inner voice when it speaks to you.
 Never let a goal to be accomplished become more important than a person to be loved.